 In the 2017-2018 season he returned to NYCO for La Fanciulla del West as Sid, sang in the ensemble of Charles Wuorinen's Brokeback Mountain, and played the title role in Ted Rosenthal's jazz opera Dear Erich in a staged reading at Lincoln Center.
-He also made his debut at Anchorage Opera as the Baron/Inquisitor/Slave Captain/Pasha Prefect in their co-production of Candide with the Anchorage Symphony.
-Upcoming engagements include a return to St. Petersburg Opera as Harold Hill in The Music Man, Harry Easter in Street Scene with Virginia Opera, the Bach b minor Mass with Helena Symphony, and MacHeath in the Threepenny Opera at Syracuse Opera.
+He made his debut at Anchorage Opera as the Baron/Inquisitor/Slave Captain/Pasha Prefect in their co-production of Candide with the Anchorage Symphony and returned to St. Petersburg Opera as Harold Hill in The Music Man.
+Upcoming engagements: Harry Easter in Street Scene with Virginia Opera, the Bach b minor Mass with Helena Symphony, and MacHeath in the Threepenny Opera at Syracuse Opera.